-The Glade Stream Valley hike offers paved wooded paths along a restored section of stream with a stop at the lovely Walker Nature Center in Reston Virginia.
-We describe a 3.75 mile easy loop along the stream and Glade Road, but we’ve also suggested ways to modify your route or add a stop for dining or drinks.
+The Glade Stream Valley hike follows paved wooded paths along a peaceful stream with a stop at the lovely Walker Nature Center in Reston Virginia.
+We describe a 3.75-mile easy loop along the stream and Glade Road.
+We’ve also suggested ways to modify your route or add a stop for dining or drinks.

 Glade Stream Valley Hike

-Fairfax County includes many Stream Valley Trails (SVTs), little ribbons of green cutting through suburban neighborhoods and offering protection for the waterways that feed the Chesapeake Bay.
-SVTs are a mix of dirt, stone-dust, and paved trails all providing an urban escape from the busy roads nearby.
+Fairfax County includes many Stream Valley Trails (SVTs).
+These little ribbons of green cut through suburban neighborhoods and help protect waterways that feed the Chesapeake Bay.
+SVTs are a mix of dirt, stone-dust, and paved trails.
+They all provide an urban escape from the busy roads nearby.

-The Glade Stream Valley Trail in Reston is a paved path following a section of stream that underwent a restoration project in 2008.
+The Glade Stream Valley Trail is a paved path that follows a section of stream that was restored in 2008.
 Our favorite route for the hike begins at Twin Branches Road, follows the trail to Soapstone Road, then returns along Glade Drive.
 It’s an easy, well-shaded hike with a few shorts hills to add a little workout.

 To follow our route, park near the Lake Audubon Pool and take the sidewalk along the lake.
 The trail heads downhill and right just after you cross Glade Drive.
 Once you’ve entered the woods, street noise dims and birds take over.
 Here, you’re on a section of the Fairfax Cross County Trail, and you’ll see CCT mile markers along the way.